pypa/cibuildwheel/README.md

 script:
   - $PIP install cibuildwheel==0.12.0

+  # build the wheels, put them into './wheelhouse'
   - cibuildwheel --output-dir wheelhouse

+  # if the release was tagged, upload them to PyPI
   - |
     if [[ $TRAVIS_TAG ]]; then
       python -m pip install twine
       python -m twine upload wheelhouse/*.whl
     fi
 ```

+For more information, including how to build on Appveyor, Azure, CircleCI, check out the [documentation](https://cibuildwheel.readthedocs.org).

 Working examples
 ----------------